merklefruit/saas4devs4web/README.md

 - Add roadmap

-- Think about adding a blog section if the site gets traction
+- Think about adding a blog section

-- Brizy.cloud popup signup form: add notifications on dashboard
+- Adding reviews